Consent Preferences

 Companies are already moving internet infrastructure skyward.
 SpaceX’s Starlink serves millions of users globally, proving the operational viability of large LEO constellations.
 And AST SpaceMobile has unfolded the largest commercial communications array ever in low Earth orbit—BlueWalker‑3’s 693‑square‑foot phased array—demonstrating we can build sizable orbital hardware.
 With falling launch costs, maturing satellite technology, and surging demand for compute, the narrative is compelling for investors seeking the next frontier of computing literally above the clouds.

 The International Space Station, often cited to show complex computing works in orbit, actually illustrates the constraint.
 The ISS averages ~75–90 kW of electrical power (peaking higher in sunlight), and it carries extensive radiator wings and an active thermal control system just to stay in balance.
 Its onboard computing is modest by data‑center standards, yet the thermal hardware is substantial and must constantly optimize pointing to deep space to radiate heat.
-Scaling that to thousands of AI accelerators is not just engineering-hard; it's a heat-rejection problem that today's technologies cannot easily overcome.
+Scaling that to thousands of AI accelerators is a heat-rejection problem that today's technologies cannot easily overcome.

 Maintenance is another issue.
 Swapping a failed pump or board in a terrestrial data center takes hours.
 In orbit, a failed radiator panel or loop could idle racks until a servicing mission intervenes.
 Robotic servicing is advancing (e.g., Northrop Grumman’s MEV life‑extension missions in GEO), but ambitious NASA efforts like OSAM‑1 were canceled—underscoring how hard it is to make on‑orbit servicing routine and economical at scale.